 I first met Hour at Astor Place.
 I remember him keeping to himself while skating really well.
-That’s what stood out most to me about him—he was a humble ripper, someone you rarely came across in the NYC of the 1990’s.
+That’s what stood out most to me about him—he was a humble ripper, someone you rarely came across in the NYC skate scene of the 1990’s.

 As usual with graffiti, I heard through the grapevine that he wrote ‘Hour’.
-So the next time I skated with him, I gingerly broached the topic.
+So the next time I skated with him, I delicately broached the topic.
 Luckily he was receptive, and our friendship gained a new commonality.

 When I started this project, it had been a few years since I last spoke to Hour.
 After searching for his info and getting in touch, I asked him if he was down for an interview.
 Luckily again, he was receptive.